Best Dissertation Award Program

 Accessing the Electronic Nomination Form

-The DGS or program staff will need to upload a single PDF of the documentation to the electronic nomination form:
+The DGS or program staff will need to upload a single PDF of the required documentation.
+See instructions below.

 2. Login to the electronic nomination form, complete the required fields, upload a single PDF of the required documentation, select SAVE/UPDATE or SUBMIT.